 Located in a vibrant urban and academic setting, the University of Iowa School of Urban and Regional Planning offers a fully accredited Master's degree (either MA or MS) in Urban and Regional Planning.

 Areas of concentration include: economic development; geographic information systems (GIS); land use and environmental planning; housing and community development; and transportation.
-Joint degrees (with Law, Public Health, Social Work, or Civil and Environmental Engineering, Environmental Policy and Planning or Higher Education and Student Affairs) are also offered.
+Joint degrees (with Law, Public Health, Social Work, Civil and Environmental Engineering, Environmental Policy and Planning or Higher Education and Student Affairs) are also offered.